-3. Engine Coolant Temperature Gauge - Indicates the temperature of the engine coolant.
-The normal operating temperature for MACK engines is between 77°C and 107°C (170°F and 225°F).
-The driver will receive a warning if coolant temperature reaches 106°C (223°F) and engine shutdown will occur at 108°C (227°F) if the engine coolant temperature shut down option is enabled.
+- Light Control Panel See the LIGHT CONTROL PANEL section for more information. - 2.
+Coolant Temperature Gauge Indicates the temperature of the engine coolant.
+The normal operating temperature for MACK MP engines is between 77°C and 107°C (170°F and 225°F).
+The driver will receive a warning if coolant temperature reaches 223°F and engine shutdown will occur at 227°F if the engine coolant temperature shut down option is enabled.